finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > QueryDesign putSqlToQueryDesign(body, validateWithMetadata)

-[EXPERIMENTAL] PutSqlToQueryDesign: Generates a SQL-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToQueryDesign: Makes a SQL-design object from SQL if possible

-SQL to attempt to create a Design object from
+Generates a QueryDesign object from simple SQL if possible  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example